ptripa0/api-qa-challenge-ptr-main/README.md

 ## Technical requirements :computer:
-- MacOS ⌘ or Linux :penguin:
+- MacOS or Linux
-- Docker :whale2:
+- Docker
-- Terminal :tv:
+- Terminal
-- Git :octocat:
+- Git

 ## Test approach
 Existing testing mechanism is reused to create more unit and acceptance tests.